The Digication Blog

 Boston University Uses Teamwork To Enhance Campus Connection

-Natalie makes us understand that for Boston University, the goal is not to churn out graduates but to produce critical thinkers, who can communicate and solve problems.
-To reach this goal no one is an island.
+Natalie makes us understand that Boston University's goal is not to churn out graduates but to produce critical thinkers who can communicate and solve problems.
+To reach this goal, no one is an island.
 Both students and faculty work as parts of teams with common interests and missions.
 At BU, campus connection is truly brought to life through teamwork and collaboration.

 The General Studies faculty forms teams of an average of 80 students who then take classes with the faculties in humanities, rhetoric, and social sciences in the freshman year.

-Then, the team shares three faculties in humanities, social sciences, and natural sciences in the sophomore year.
-During those two semesters each year, the faculty really get to know the students, the students really get to know the faculty and the students also really get to know each other.
-In Natalie’s words, this is what makes the school “distinct and impactful.”
+Then, the team shares three humanities, social sciences, and natural sciences faculties in the sophomore year.
+During those two semesters each year, the faculty get to know the students, the students get to know the faculty, and the students also get to know each other.
+In Natalie’s words, this makes the school “distinct and impactful.”

 The school's effort toward creating a culture of confidence and connection doesn't end here.
 Members of the faculty also have roles to play.
 Faculty meet every week to discuss with each other what is happening in their courses.
-This helps create “interdisciplinary connections among their courses,” Natalie explains in this revealing episode of the podcast.
+This helps create “interdisciplinary connections among their courses,” Natalie explains in this revealing podcast episode.

 To shed more light on how they enforce student-centered learning at BU, Natalie highlights how this interdisciplinary approach works in practice: